christiskatsouris/Network-Analysis-R/README.md

 # [B].
 Adjacency Matrices and Network Data

 There are various R packages that allow to perform Network Analysis and simulate Adjacency matrices.
-Some examples are provided below.
+In this teaching page we provide some key examples.
+We mainly focus on the aspects of simulating network data and the construction of the adjacency matrix based on Granger networks.
+Furthermore, a second aspect of interest is the notion of 'tail dependency' in graphs or more generally when considering network data.
+See the paper of [Katsouris (2021)](https://arxiv.org/abs/2112.12031), who introduce a novel risk matrix (or financial connectedness) which is constructed based on risk measures that capture the effects of financial contagion and systemic risk in financial markets.

 ```R